pzelnip/pycascades2021/Readme.md

 (Emphasis On Technical)

 - April: first book assumed no knowledge.
 Being able to intro concepts in a way to add in technical concepts becomes challenging.
-YT vids & blog posts were a different audience (not children), so that was challenging.
+YouTube videos & blog posts were a different audience (not children), so that was challenging.
 Had kids read book as writing to get feedback.
 2nd book, night & day, issues running into scope & what reader does & doesn't know.
 It's a learning process.
 - Al: style is to see book is a self contained reference.

 ### Is It Outline/Scope First?